Albania with kids – Everything you need to know before you go

 Restaurants often have misting devices and fans to keep you cool whilst eating.
 So we found that breaking up our day with lots of cafe breaks really helped.

 If you’re visiting the coast during your trip, one of the nice things about the sea in Albania is that it’s a refreshing, cool temperature.
 So it is the perfect place to escape the heat.
-We often headed to the beach first thing in the morning and then later in the afternoon.
+We had a beach holiday in Ksamil and often headed to the beach first thing in the morning and then later in the afternoon.
 In between we’d chill out in our apartment during the hottest part of the day or go for a long lunch.

 Overall, we absolutely loved our holiday in Albania with kids and we would definitely return.